wang-chen/SubT/README.md

 # SubT

-The SubT dataset PyTorch dataloader.
+The tools for the SubT dataset.

+This repo contains both PyTorch dataloader and Python evaluation tools.

+The dataloader is only for SubT front camera data (SubTF).

 # Description